p01/mmd.js/readme.md

 # Hello, this is mmd.js

-[mmd.js](mmd.js) is a standalone minimalist Markdown parser written in ~860 bytes of JavaScript.
+[mmd.js](mmd.js) is a standalone minimalist Markdown parser written in ~830 bytes of JavaScript.

 All the cool kids use Markdown.
 If you are not familiar with it already, have a look at the [original Markdown syntax](http://daringfireball.net/projects/markdown/syntax).
-Then have a look at the source code of this page, it is written in Markdown and parsed using [mmd.js](mmd.js).
+Check the source code of this page, it is written in Markdown and parsed using [mmd.js](mmd.js).

-## How does **mmd.js** works ?
+## How does **mmd.js** work ?

-First it splits the source strings
+The input text is split into blocks separated by one or more blank lines.
+The type of each block is determined by checking its first character.
+Simple.

 ## How to use **mmd.js** ?